star3am/hashiqube/README.md

+# HashiQube - A Development Lab Using All the HashiCorp Products

-# Hashiqube Overview
+## Overview

 Hashiqube is a Docker Container (Default) or a VM (Virtualbox).
 Hashiqube has a Docker daemon inside.
 It runs all Hashicorp products. __Vault, Terraform, Nomad, Consul, Waypoint, Boundary, Vagrant, Packer and Sentinel.__
 It also runs a host of other popular Open Source DevOps / DevSecOps applications (Minikube, Ansible AWX Tower, Traefik etc.) showcasing how simple integration with Hashicorp products can result in tangible learnings and benefits for all its users.

 Once Hashiqube is up an internet connection is no longer needed meaning sales pitches and demos for potential and existing customers is greatly aided.

-Hashiqube was created by Riaan Nolan, to help him learn about Hashicorp's suite of fantastic software, and Hashiqube can help you too!
-Good luck on your learning pathway!
+Hashiqube has been created to help Engineers, Developers and anyone who wants to practise, learn or demo HashiCorp products to get started quickly with a local lab.

-You are welcome to connect with Riaan Nolan on Linkedin https://www.linkedin.com/in/riaannolan/ <br />
+You are welcome to connect with me on Linkedin https://www.linkedin.com/in/riaannolan/ <br />
 Riaan Nolan's Credly profile: https://www.credly.com/users/riaan-nolan.e657145c

 ## Pre-requisites